nishi2go/maximo-docker/README.md

 -c | --check            Check required packages
--C | --deepcheck        Check and compare checksum of required packages -d | --check-dir [DIR]  The directory for validating packages (Docker for Windows only) -h | --help             Show this help text
+-C | --deepcheck        Check and compare checksum of required packages -r | --remove           Remove images when an image exists in repository -d | --check-dir [DIR]  The directory for validating packages (Docker for Windows only) -h | --help             Show this help text
 ```